MRC-Epid-it24/intake24/docs/admin/surveys/prompt-types.md

 Prompts with customizable generic behavior.
 Custom prompts can be used multiple times per scheme as long as they are identified with scheme-unique [`Prompt ID`](/admin/surveys/prompt-editor#general).

+### Aggregate choice prompt

+Prompt to collect single option from a list of foods.

+#### Options

+- `options` - locale-specific list of options with properties:

+  - `label` - user-facing displayed label
+  - `value` - value stored in database

+- `as only for specified foods` - conditions to limit the foods to which the prompt is applicable

 ### Checkbox list prompt

 Multi-select list of options.